-- 9. Install the system card and adapters. - 10.
-Attach an ASCII terminal to the IBM 2212 as described in Chapter 3, "Accessing the 2212" on page 3-1. - 11.
-Power on the IBM 2212 by plugging in the power cord. - 12.
-Access the SVC> prompt.
-(See "Accessing the Service Recovery Prompt (SVC>)" on page C-3.) - 13.
-Enter into Vital Product Data (VPD) the serial number of the defective IBM 2212 chassis.
-The serial number is printed on the back of the IBM 2212.
-For instructions on entering the serial number into the VPD, see "Entering Vital Product Data" on page C-13. - 14.
-Type reboot. - 15.
+- Enter into Vital Product Data (VPD) the serial number of the defective IBM 2212 chassis.
+The serial number is printed on the IBM 2212.
+For instructions on entering the serial number into the VPD, see "Entering Vital Product Data" on page E-14. - 10.
+Type reboot and press Enter. - 11.
 Verify the LEDs.
-See "LED Indicators" on page 1-2. - 16.
+See "LED Indicators" on page 1-2. - 12.
 Reference the serial number recorded from the old chassis and write this serial number on a label.
 Also write the chassis model number on the label.
-Post this label on the exterior of the new chassis. - 17.
-Notify the network administrator that you are finished.
+Post this label on the exterior of the new chassis. - 13.
+Notify network administrator that you are finished.